Mascot Generator for Vibe Coders

 2. ~1 min — Pick the perfect character.
 Ziggle generates a few options.
 Scroll, pick the one that feels right, or regenerate with a tweaked prompt.

 3. ~5–8 min — Choose animations.
 Pick idle, wave, celebration, confused, error — or prompt a custom action.
-Ziggle animates them on the same character, so every pose stays on-model.
+Ziggle animates them on the same character, so every pose stays on-brand.

 4. ~0 min — Export.
 Download transparent WebM (plus JSON metadata).
 No format conversion, no background removal, no SDK install.